Frequently asked questions

 My waiting list is normally 8-10 weeks, but this can be longer in busier periods such as Christmas.
 If you want a pet portrait for Christmas please order in plenty of time, I start getting enquiries for Christmas gifts in early September.

-If you have left it to the last minute to order your pet portrait I will try my best to accommodate you, but if this is not possible I also sell gift vouchers which have proven to be very popular.
+If you have left it to the last minute to order your pet portrait I will try my best to accommodate you, but if this is not possible I also sell gift vouchers which have proven to be very popular and can be a great alternative if you want you recipient to be involved in the process.

 Digital is preferred as it makes it easier for me to adapt the image if need be for composition ideas.
 Please send them to me as high as resolution as possible please as the detail is essential for me to create your portrait.